 In ICUs, people are isolated in a room that typically has no windows or clocks.
 Thus, people are deprived of normal sensory stimulation and can become disoriented.
-Sleep is disturbed by staff members who awaken people during the night to monitor and treat them and by loud beeping monitors, intercoms, voices in the hallway, or alarms.
-Furthermore, most people in ICUs have serious disorders and are treated with drugs, which can make delirium even more likely.
-The delirium that may result is sometimes called ICU psychosis.
+Sleep is disturbed by staff members who awaken people during the night to monitor and treat them and by loud beeping monitors, intercoms, voices in the hallway, and alarms.
+Furthermore, most people in ICUs have serious disorders and may be treated with drugs that can trigger delirium.

 Psychoactive drugs directly affect nerve cells in the brain, sometimes causing delirium.
 They include the following:

 Many other drugs can also cause delirium.
 The following are some examples:

 Drugs with anticholinergic effects Benefits and Risks of Prescription Drugs Drugs, the most common medical intervention, are an important part of medical care for older people.
 Without drugs, many older people would function less well or die at an earlier age.
 Older... read more , including many over-the-counter (OTC) antihistamines